Australian car market: Car sales, statistics and figures

 "Correct tyre pressure saves fuel, improves on-road grip and increases tyre life.
 If there's too little pressure friction increases, creating uneven wear on the shoulders of the tyre and increasing fuel consumption.
 Too much pressure and the tyre loses grip and reduces driver control, wearing heavily on the middle of the tyre."

-Steve recommends drivers check their tyre pressure fortnightly, with monthly checks at a minimum.
+Our expert recommends drivers check their tyre pressure fortnightly, with monthly checks at a minimum.
 Tyres should be cold, so try to check tyre inflation pressures before the vehicle is driven.